 History of Square Dancing Day

 Square dancing is mainly associated with a romanticized image of the Old West, and cowboys wooing Southern belles during dances organized at saloons to celebrate various occasions.
-The dance is accompanied by jolly, lively music on guitars, fiddles, accordions
+The dance is accompanied by jolly, lively music on guitars, fiddles, accordions and bagpipes.